arcmantle/weave/packages/core/library/src/observe/observe.modularization-plan.md

 ## Next steps

-- Proceed with Step 9: Extract `config.ts`.
+- Proceed with Step 10: API wiring cleanup.
-  - Move `observe.configure` into a dedicated module and wire options merging plus `lastUngrouped` reset per current behavior.
+  - Optionally move the public `observe()` implementation to `api.ts` and keep `observe.ts` as a barrel re-export to minimize import churn.
-  - Keep the public API unchanged; ensure options read points (history/snapshot/proxy factory) continue to function.
+  - No behavior changes; validate with the full observe test suite.

 ## Completed steps